dotnet/dotnet-docker/.github/CONTRIBUTING.md

 - Image Tags
 - Manifest/shared tags to create and which images they reference
 - Docker repositories to publish the images to
-- Dockerfile templates used to generated the Dockerfiles
+- Dockerfile templates used to generate the Dockerfiles
 - etc.

 When adding or removing Dockerfiles, it is important to update the `manifest.json` accordingly.